 The curriculum is creative in that careful thought has gone into putting things together, making connections, so that learning can be more effective.
 It has the needs of Penn Wood learners at its heart.
 English and Maths are at the core of the curriculum as these subjects form a basis for success across other curriculum subjects.
 The school has adopted a subject specific approach as opposed to a cross-curricular approach so that children can be introduced to the knowledge and the systems of thought within each subject area.
 Subjects will, however, be aligned and connected with thought.
+Oracy, debate and philosophical thinking are key (see below).
+Books are the golden thread running through the curriculum.

-This thinking is a key element in the process of learning at Penn Wood.
 Children cannot learn by passively absorbing facts, they need to be actively engaged in a deeper thinking process.
 This requires that they not only hear or see, but also mentally manipulate the information-considering its implications and significance, comparing it to what they already know, synthesizing and digesting it, and sharing it with others.
 To make this happen teachers in Penn Wood do not only focus on facts, although knowledge is important, but they also help children to understand the thinking processes they are using which will help them to learn.
 This approach to learning via deep thinking not only aids problem-solving in school but also throughout a person's life.

 To develop thinking further we engage our children in a programme called 'Philosophy for Children'.
 This approach helps them to become more thoughtful, reflective, considerate, reasoning and reasonable individuals.
 In each subject facts are different but this method of thinking is used to open up thinking about the 'big ideas' that apply in each subject area.
 A range of different stimuli are presented.
 The stimulus could be a film, picture, drawing, sculpture, poem or book, especially a picture book.
 As a 'Talk for Writing' school we already use books as a 'golden thread' weaving through all the subject areas.
 The stimulus in turn raises philosophical questions one of which is then explored by the class which becomes a 'community of enquiry', facilitated by the teacher.
 Questioning is the driver of good thinking and further questions are brought into the enquiry to push it into depth.
+Our teacher for drama is well placed to help us achieve our curriculum ambition.